PacktPublishing/Vue.js-3.0-Cookbook/chapter-14/14.6/README.md

-# 14.6 - Preparing for automatic deployment on Zeit Now with GitHub
+# 14.6 - Preparing for automatic deployment on Vercel with GitHub

 ## Project setup
 ```